garrandall/popular-music-data/tracks/don-t-look-back-boston.md

   ranking_list: Billboard Hot 100
   start_date: '1978-11-11'
 ---
-Don't look back (ooh, a new day is breakin')
+Don't look back (oh, a new day is breakin')
 It's been too long since I felt this way
-I don't mind (ooh, where I get taken)
+I don't mind (oh, where I get taken)
 The road is callin', today is the day

 I can see, it took so long just to realize